Lynn meets up with Mike, unaware of his bad past.

 She lit a cigarette and the match gave a brief glow in the gloom of the unlit gymnasium.
-She hadn't noticed the evil feel of the place when she had walked in earlier, laughing and joking with Mike.
-Now she wished she had never met Mike and had never set foot in Charlie's Gymnasium.
+She hadn't noticed the evil feel of the place when she walked in earlier, laughing and joking with Mike.
+Now she wished she never met Mike and never set foot in Charlie's Gymnasium.
 As she continued towards the exit, she tried to cover her ruined blouse by turning up the collar of her coat and fastening the buttons.
 Mike had earlier ripped the blouse apart, splitting the material and sending some of the pearl buttons scattering across the parquet floor.

 A crash echoed around the gym as Mike slammed the door to his father's office on the other side of the hall.
-Panic gripped Hilary as she grabbed the handle on the exit door and feared that it was probably locked.
+Panic gripped Hilary as she grabbed the handle on the exit door and feared it was probably locked.
 She threw the cigarette to the floor and pushed and pulled frantically at the handle trying to get the door to open.
 She could hear Mike's footsteps getting nearer and feared he might attack her again.
 She kicked angrily at the door before turning to face him.
 "Open the bloody door," she yelled, in a mixture of anger and nervousness.

 "All right, calm down," he said.
 "What are you making all the fuss about?
 Anyone would think we've never made love before."